pressbooks/local-dev-environment/README.md

 ### Notes
 - The sample database includes a single empty public book and a single super admin user with a username / password of `admin / admin`.
+- The `.env.example` file provides some additional environment variables which can be used with your local Pressbooks installation but are commented out by default.
+If you wish to install the optional PB MathJax service, you can do so following the instructions here: https://github.com/pressbooks/pb-mathjax?tab=readme-ov-file#installation.
+Once you've launched the service, you can uncomment the relevant line in your local `.env` file.
+Similar sample `.env` variables are provided for optional DocRaptor, Sentry, Redis, and Algolia integrations.
 - You can install or update dependencies in any repo by navigating to the desired location and running `lando composer install` or `lando composer update`.
 - For SSH access to the appserver you can run: `lando ssh` or `lando ssh -u root` (if you wish to access the appserver as the root user)
 - You can shut down the container running: `lando stop` in the main folder.